schnebeni/cart-cell-model/README.txt

 the manuscript.
 So, I thought it would be much more useful to reproduce the model myself and make the code freely available!
 That way, others could use my code as a basis to innovate on these scientist's contribution to the modeling community.
 I have tried reaching out to the authors to get clarification, but I was never able to get in touch.
-Most of the problems with the model as detailed in the original compartment are related to lymph fluid dynamics.
+Most of the problems with the model as detailed in the original manuscript are related to lymph fluid dynamics.

 To get started, simply open the newest build of the model - mod_build5.R - and run the script!
 The ode solver